 Use of User Input Translations

-Starting with MYOB Advanced 6, you can translate user input for multiple text boxes in the system.
+Starting with MYOB Acumatica 6, you can translate user input for multiple text boxes in the system.
 That is, you can maintain your data in multiple languages.
 These data translations can later be used in printed reports and documents.

 In this topic, you will read about how to print reports and documents, how to send notifications in the language preferred by the customer or vendor, and how the system searches for translations.